UlisseLab/shovel/README.md

 - usage of a battle-tested and efficient network flows reconstruction engine,
 - dissection of all application protocols supported by Suricata (HTTP2, modbus, WebSocket, SMB, DNS, etc),
-- flows dissections and payloads are stored inside structured SQL databases for faster queries,
+- flows dissections are stored inside structured SQL databases for fast queries,
 - ingest can be a folder of pcaps, a network interface, or pcap-over-IP,
 - tags are defined using the power of Suricata rules (including regex, libmagic matching, HTTP headers and custom Lua scripts).